craftercms/docs/source/release-notes/5-x-breaking-changes.rst

   When upgrading to CrafterCMS version 5.0.0, the Upgrade Manager will compare ``controller.groovy`` to the default script from built-in blueprints.
 If they match, the script will be deleted.

-  If they don't match, the entire file will be commented out and a ``logger.error`` statement will be added so admins can manually check and fix as required.
+  If they don't match, the original file contents will be commented out and a ``logger.error`` statement will be added so admins can manually check and fix as required.
 Below is an example of a commented out controller script after upgrading to version 5.0.
 Notice the ``logger.error`` statement added: